Total and Free Insulin (Blood)

 Tell your healthcare provider if you are taking any medicines that affect your blood

 sugar, including insulin.
-In addition, be sure your healthcare provider knows about
+Be sure your healthcare provider knows about all medicines,

-that don't need a prescription and any illicit drugs you may use.
-Also tell your healthcare
+need a prescription and any illicit drugs you may use.
+Also tell your healthcare provider